 Why Become an Affiliate Marketer?

 There are many pros to being an affiliate marketer, it’s why I became one and the reason thousands of people around the world start their affiliate journey every year.
 Not only is there great earning potential, but you can be your own boss, and it allows you to make a life rather than make a living.

 It’s why I have listed some of my favorite things about affiliate marketing below:

 Unlike brick and mortar businesses, there is no need to invest in retail space or stock.
 The initial investment required to become an affiliate marketer is negligible if you already have a laptop and an internet connection; you’re basically there.

-Most of the tools you need are available for free, and information is readily available online, the most significant cost is the time that you invest.
+Most of the affiliate marketing tools you need are available for free or a few dollars only, and information is readily available online, the most significant cost is the time that you invest.

 Personal responsibility – you get out what you put in

 For some, this may be a con, but for anyone with a good work ethic, this is the greatest thing about affiliate marketing.
 Putting in the work always yields results, investing the time to learn the correct methods and techniques, then applying them will always have a positive outcome.

 Not only that, but for people who prefer their own company, affiliate marketing doesn’t require you to work in a busy office environment with all the pitfalls that can bring.

 And when growth inevitably comes, a lot of the extra work can be outsourced.